boukriAMINE07/E-Commerce/Readme.md

 <h2>Steps to Start the Project:</h2>
 <ol>
-  <li>Start ZooKeeper and Kafka broker along with Kafdrop using Docker Compose:
+  <li>Start Mysql, ZooKeeper and Kafka broker along with Kafdrop using Docker Compose:
     <pre><code>docker-compose up </code></pre>
   </li>
   <li>Open Kafdrop in your browser at `http://localhost:9000` to monitor Kafka topics.</li>